Getting Married Abroad - Certificate of No Impediment

 You must find out, from the authorities in the country in which you wish to marry, how long the certificate is valid for in that country, as it must be valid on the day of the wedding.

-You should also find out if they require you to take it to the Foreign and Commonwealth Office for legalisation (called an Apostille) once the certificate has been collected from the Register Office in the district where you live.
+You should also find out if they require you to contact the Foreign and Commonwealth Office for legalisation (an apostille) once the certificate has been collected from the Register Office in the district where you live.

 Once you have this information you should contact your local Register Office to arrange an appointment.
-As there can often be an 8 week wait for appointments you should plan well ahead.
+You should plan ahead as there can be a wait for appointments.

 You will need to know at least the town and country where the marriage is taking place along with any unusual spellings.